Apply now to Gadsden State using our FREE admissions application!

 Learn how to apply as an international student

 - Submit a primary ID to the Admissions Office in person or by mail.
 It can also be emailed to firstname.lastname@example.org.

-- ACE Institute (dual enrollment) students should submit the Dual Enrollment Form to their high school guidance counselor for signatures.
+- Dual enrollment students should submit the Dual Enrollment Form to their high school guidance counselor for signatures.
 The school will submit the form to Gadsden State upon completion.

 - Check admissions status and outstanding requirements at any time by logging into the Application Portal.
 Use the same username and password created when application was made.

 Residency status must be determined upon admission to the college in accordance with the Alabama Community College System and the Code of Alabama Section 16-64.
 Prospective students complete questions as part of the admissions application to assist the college in determining residency.

 The in-state tuition rate shall be extended to students who:

 - have resided in Alabama for at least 12 continuous months immediately preceding application for admission.

 - reside outside of Alabama in a state and county within fifty (50) miles of a Gadsden State Community College campus, provided, however, that the campus must have been in existence and operating as of October 1, 2008.
 Eligible counties in Georgia include: Carroll, Chattooga, Floyd, Haralson, Heard, Paulding and Polk.